mb0/xelf-go/exp/README.md

 A `Spec` is a func or form definition that resolves and evaluates calls.
 If the first element of a call does not resolve to a spec literal the program calls a `dyn` spec to allow syntax sugar.
-The `dyn` spec is evaluated from the environment.
+The `dyn` spec is evaluated from the root environment on init.

 Specs have a declaration type.
 When we resolves a call spec we instantiate the spec declaration and call `LayoutSpec` to match and group all arguments to spec parameters.